 In 2009 while at university, I picked up a kit guitar from the Martin Factory in Pennsylvania.
 Since I was young, I had always been a "maker," and was enthralled with the idea of building myself a guitar to play.
 That first kit guitar ignited the spark for a lifelong passion, and by the time the project was finished I was determined to learn how to build a better guitar.

-My passion for luthiery led me to my first and most influential teacher, classical guitar builder Greg Brandt.
+My passion for lutherie led me to my teacher, classical guitar builder Greg Brandt.
 I spent five years in Los Angeles as an apprentice in Greg's shop building classical guitars.
 I am forever grateful to Greg for the generosity of his time, knowledge, wisdom, and friendship.

 In 2015, I left Los Angeles to go to Oakland, CA, to work with steel string builder Ervin Somogyi.
 There, I studied and worked as an apprentice in his shop for six months, under the kind and masterful guidance of the "Great White Whale" of American luthiery, Chris Moritmoto.

 I now live in beautiful Washington state, in the foothills of the mountains between the United Stated and Canada.
 I build a small number of guitars a year.
 When I am not building, I am making music or walking with my dog in the woods, and talking to the trees.